mi-g/jquery-jocly/README.md

 - **commentsInitialVisible**: whether the comments are displayed or collapsed by default (*boolean*)
 - **onParsedGame**: a function to be called when a game is parsed.
 This is useful to make use of the game meta-tags elsewhere in the page.
 This callback receives a game object, holding a *tags* field as a map.
+- **navigation**: enable navigating the moves (clicking a move update the game being played in the attached applet), default is true.

 Methods:
 - **remove**: removes the widget from the page gracefully